tomnoland/Project_Notes/README.md

 ---

-## All the Command-Line Keyboard Shortcuts You Need to Know - Emacs Mode
+## All the Command-Line Keyboard Shortcuts You Need to Know

 ### Moving the cursor